samuelmatia/samuelmatia.github.io/_pages/about.md

   - /about.html
 ---

-I’m **Samuel Matia Kangoni**, a **Computer Engineering** bachelor final-year student at the **University of Kinshasa**, passionate about solving real-world challenges through Artificial Intelligence.
+I’m **Samuel Matia Kangoni**, a Computer Engineering graduate from the **University of Kinshasa**, passionate about solving real-world challenges through Artificial Intelligence.
 My research and engineering work span across:

 - **AI for Healthcare**
 - **Natural Language Processing**